SystemsApproach/private5g/intro.rst

 a platform for new services.
-This implementation also targets enterprises that are increasingly deploying 5G locally, and using it to help automate their manufacturing, retail, and business practices—a trend that is sometimes called *Industry 4.0*.
-Such enterprise-level deployments are known as *Private 5G*, but there is nothing technical about the technical approach that couldn't be adopted throughout the more traditional "public mobile network" that comes to mind when you think about your cell service today.
+This implementation also targets enterprises that are increasingly deploying 5G locally, and using it to help automate their manufacturing, retail, and business practices—a trend that has been dubbed *Industry 4.0*.
+Such enterprise-level deployments are known as *Private 5G*, but there is nothing about the technical approach that couldn't be adopted throughout the more traditional "public mobile network" that comes to mind when you think about your cell service today.
 The only difference is that private deployments are more aggressively embracing the cloud practices that will ultimately distinguish 5G from earlier generations.

 .. _reading_industry4.0:
 .. admonition:: Further Reading